Contact: nsultana at seas. upenn.edu

-At Penn I've had the good fortune to work with the following RA's: Achala Rao, Zihao Jin (visiting from Tsinghua University), Anirudh Chelluri, Nishanth Prabhu, Shilpi Bose, Henry Zhu, and Ke Zhong (visiting from Shanghai Jiao Tong University).
+At Penn I've had the good fortune to work with the following RA's: Achala Rao, Zihao Jin (visiting from Tsinghua University), Anirudh Chelluri, Nishanth Prabhu, Shilpi Bose, Henry Zhu, Ke Zhong (visiting from Shanghai Jiao Tong University), and Zhaoyang Han.

 At Cambridge I supervised Jonny Shipton (2016 UROP) and the "Part II" (undergrad final-year) projects of Thomas Le Feuvre, Radu Voroneanu, Daniel Spencer (co-supervised with Richard Mortier), and Rupert Horlick (co-supervised with Richard Mortier).

 At Penn I gave a guest lecture on Denial-of-Service attacks and mitigations as part of CIS331, and to SEAS summer interns on successive years.
 At Cambridge I lectured Prolog for one year, and "supervised" (Cambridge-speak for small-group teaching) the following courses over several years: Compiler construction, Computer networking, Concepts in programming languages, Denotational semantics, Discrete maths, Foundations of computer science, Logic and proof, Operational semantics, Optimising compilers, Prolog, Software and interface design, Specification and verification, Unix tools.

 I was previously a post-doc in the Cambridge Systems Research Group, where I worked on programmable networking using domain-specific and general-purpose languages for different hardware targets.
 Before that I wrote a PhD in the Automated Reasoning Group, where I developed a compiler-based approach to proof translation.

-Before starting the PhD I worked in the Schwichtenberg group on constructive proof search, thanks to the EU's Marie Skłodowska-Curie programme.
+Before the PhD I worked in the Schwichtenberg group on constructive proof search, thanks to the EU's Marie Skłodowska-Curie programme.
 Before that I wrote an MSc dissertation on the validation of refactorings using interactive theorem-proving.
-Prior to that I participated in the Vulcanus in Japan programme, after finishing my first degree in Malta.